-To facilitate the process, PSEG Long Island has created a Flood Assessment Command Center, whose sole purpose is to coordinate all activities associated with flood damage assessment, disconnection, and reconnection of electrical service, in events where severe widespread multi-jurisdictional flooding is experienced (see Figure 13.6).
+To facilitate the process, PSEG Long Island has created a Flood Assessment Command Center, whose sole purpose is to coordinate all activities associated with flood damage assessment, disconnection, and reconnection of electrical service, in events where severe widespread multi-jurisdictional flooding is experienced (see Figure 13.7).
 In cases where flood damage is more localized, PSEG Long Island will work cooperatively with the affected local municipality and make resources available, as appropriate.

-Figure 13.6 - Flood Assessment Operations Organizational Chart
+Figure 13.7 - Flood Assessment Operations Organizational Chart

-In advance of the anticipated weather event, PSEG Long Island's Flood Assessment Operation Lead will review flood prediction maps prepared by weather services and/or other available data sources.
-This data will be used to ascertain areas likely to flood, and in turn, communicate with customers, municipal leaders, county and town EOCs, and other key stakeholders (i.e., Gas Utilities).
+In advance of the anticipated weather event, PSEG Long Island's Flood Assessment Operation Lead will review flood prediction maps prepared by weather services and/or internal data sources.